-The Forest Hills Choral Club will present Ethel Leginska, pianist, at the concert to be held in the Forest Hills Theatre, Dec.
+The Forest Hills Choral Club will present Ethel Leginska, The Forest Hills Choral Club will present Ethel Leginska, pianist, at the concert to be held in the Forest Hills Theatre, Dec.
 12, 8 p. m.
 Leginska ran away from Frankfort when a young girl and she went to Vienna where she could study under the great Leschetizky, who showed her many kindnesses and for a long time taught her gratuitously.
 She says of music: "To me, music is a language, each note, every phrase, carries a message, a meaning.
-To find and proclaim that meaning a message, a meaning.
 To find and proclaim that meaning should, to my sense, be the aim of the interpreter.
 I try to find what the piece means.
+It may not always be exactly the means. what the piece means.
 It may not always be exactly the meaning of the composer, but it is what the music means to me.
-Even as a little child I had this idea, that music meant something definite The music made pictures for me; I could see them in my mind.'
+Even as a little child I had this idea, that music meant something definite The music made pictures for me; I could see them in my mind."